Earlylands in Conversation

 A discussion series with leading thinkers focused on issues at the intersection of business, politics, and culture.
 Whether it be trends in corporate deal-making, shifts in geopolitics, or notable new writing, our aim is to focus on the ideas and themes that drive headlines, inform boardroom conversations, and motivate policymakers.

-Books Mentioned in the Podcast –
+Books & Documentaries Mentioned on the Podcast

 Disclaimer